 The eye takes a few weeks to settle properly so it is advisable to wait at least a month.
 In the meantime you can wear your old glasses as they can not damage the operated eye but the prescription will be wrong for you and so the vision may blur.
 Cheap reading glasses (approximately +2.5) are available from shops such as Boots and can tie you over this period before you get your proper glasses.
 For the first few days following the operation dark glasses can make the eye more comfortable as it will be sensitive to bright light.

 Yes.
 This is because accurate measurements before the operation allows us to precisely calculate the power of the artificial lens needed to focus the image on the retina.
-By choosing a multifocal lens such as the Mplus HD, this allows unaided distance, intermediate and near vision in over 90% of people.
+By choosing a multifocal lens such as the Comfort lens in either eye, this allows freedom from glasses of the majority of daily activities..

 A continuous audit of my NHS and Private cataract work shows over 99% to be surgically uncomplicated.
 Please contact my secretary on 0845 456 1729 should you wish to make an appointment.

 This lens is specially designed for people with macular problems.
 The macula is the part of the retina that sees things in fine detail.
 IOL-VIP stands for intraocular lens for visually impaired people.
 The IOL-VIP works on the principle of magnification as well as deflecting the image by 10 degrees onto healthy retina.

 No. When you are being assessed for suitability for the IOL-VIP any signs of active changes in the macular means the lens should not be used.
 People with stable macular change (dry are old wet changes) are suitable for the lens trial.
 Those with small macular scars have the better outcome.

 This requires a detailed examination and measurement of the eye.
 On your visit to the IOL-VIP specialist you will be tested on a simulator to see if you significantly gain vision in which case the IOL-VIP is likely to be of benefit to you.